orchidsoftware/orchid.software/source/en/docs/quickstart.md

 ```

 The main difference of the screen from the controller is the structure defined in advance, which serves
-only one page defining data and events.
+only one-page defining data and events.

 Like the controller, the screen needs to be registered in the route file,
 Define it in the file for the admin panel `routes/platform.php`: